-The 2016 Air Report found that more than 50% of Americans live in areas with unhealthy levels of particle pollution.
+The 2016 Air Report found that more than 50% of Americans live in areas with unhealthy levels of particle pollution and poor air quality.

 Recently, the European Union issued a “final warning” to Germany, France, Spain, Italy and Britain for failing to address repeated breaches of air pollution limits for nitrogen dioxide.
 Approximately 40% of nitrogen dioxide is a direct result of road traffic, with diesel fuel being the worst offender.

 The countries next on the list for a final warning include Austria, Belgium, the Czech Republic, Denmark, Hungary, Poland, and Portugal.
 Only five of the 28 EU member states – Ireland, Estonia, Malta, Cyprus, and Latvia – did not surpass the air pollution limits.

 Is air pollution something we have grossly misunderestimated?
 Or perhaps profits have continued to influence regulation?
 Money won’t help you breathe, and everyone is affected by poor air quality.
 Clean water, clean food, and clean air should be non-negotiable topics in our society.
 Either way, we can no longer ignore it.

 How Polluted is Your City?